 Escherichia coli (ATCC 11775) NCTC 9001 Escherichia coli (Migula) Castellani and Chalmers, Serovar O1:K1:H7, Type strain.
-ATCC® 11775 (BSL 2 level): Escherichia coli (E. coli), a gramnegative bacterium, is a rod-shaped, facultative anaerobe with a replication ability under unfavorable conditions.
-This ability makes this species suitable for evaluation of decontamination technologies [26].
+ATCC 11775 (BSL 2 level): Escherichia coli (E. coli), a gram-negative bacterium, is a rod-shaped, facultative anaerobe with a replication ability under unfavorable conditions.
+This ability makes this species suitable for evaluation of decontamination technologies.

 Bacillus subtilis (ATCC 6051) (Ehrenberg) Cohn, Type strain, Bacteriophage host (BSL 1 level): Bacillus subtilis (B. subtilis), is a spore forming gram positive aerobe generally found in soil and vegetation.
 Although non-pathogenic, it can contaminate food and be pathogenic for immuno-compromised people.
-This bacterial species was chosen as it is widely used in disinfection studies employing traditional disinfection methods [27].
+This bacterial species was chosen as it is widely used in disinfection studies employing traditional disinfection methods.
 Moreover, due to its spore forming ability, this species is of interest in evaluating decontamination technologies for planetary protection.
+Please note that spore forming Bacillus subtilis (B. subtilis) was used for this proof-of-concept study based on their spore forming ability and plasma inactivation studies found in literature.
+Testing of these species in their spore form and checking of treated bacteria for spore formation is planned for the next phase of this project due to limitation of experimental instrumentation (required for inducing sporulation) available in the current study.

-Test materials: Four test materials were chosen to be tested based on their important usage in space missions [6, 23].
-These materials were cut to size 1 square inch to give coupons of four materials.
+Test materials.
+Four test materials were chosen to be tested based on their important usage in space missions-refer to Table $1^{6,30}$ .
+These materials were cut to size 1 square inch (0.000645 sq meters) to give coupons of four materials.
 The materials are presented in the table below with referenced example usage: